Visitor Visa UK - Apply with Support from Specialist Lawyers

 Not every foreign citizen must obtain a visit visa to visit the UK.
 Some countries, including the United States and typically citizens of countries with a high average standard of living, do not need a visitor visa in the UK.

-There are various types of visitor visas depending on your intent in the UK.
+There are various types of visitor visas you can apply for depending on your intent in the UK.
 They are:

 - Standard Visitor visa